Close Menu

 • Generating passive income streams, such as rental properties

-Even a modest increase in income can make a significant difference in your DTI.
+Even a modest increase in income can significantly reduce your DTI.

 Maintain a Balanced Financial Plan